kelvinlin97/IRS-Tax-Form-Scraper/README.md

 ![Enter form names](https://i.imgur.com/73gb3RL.png)

-Once you've entered the form names you're searching for, check the JSON data to see if it's correct.
+Once you've entered the form names you're searching for, check the JSON data to see if the output is what is expected.
 If it looks right, enter "y" and the JSON data will be downloaded in your main directory as "data.json".

 ![Show form data](https://i.imgur.com/gQtARbg.png)